Code-the-Dream-School/intro-to-python-v1/lessons/11 - Final Project Part II/02_option_a_visualization.md

 Run it.
 A window should open showing a bar chart, and a file called `sample_chart.png` should appear in your project folder.

-If that works, you've learned the core pattern.
-Everything from here is adapting it.
+If that works, you've learned the core pattern!
+Time to adapt it to your project.

 ---